Junaid13913/Pons_Medulla_Atlas/README.md

 # Comprehensive Single-Cell Transcriptomic Atlas of Mouse Pons & Medulla

-This repository provides metadata, scripts, and documentation for the large-scale transcriptomic atlas of the pons and medulla, compiled from 8 independent single-cell/single-nucleus RNA sequencing (sc/snRNA-seq) datasets.
+This repository provides metadata, scripts, and documentation for the large-scale transcriptomic atlas of the mouse pons and medulla subregions, compiled from 8 independent single-cell/single-nucleus RNA sequencing (sc/snRNA-seq) datasets.

 The integration was performed using a standardized bioinformatic workflow, clustering, and marker-based annotation.
 The dataset comprises 317,985 quality-passed cells across 45 cell types.